 However, I have decided to stay in my truth and say what I think, with no apologies.
 I’ve stopped pretending this was all about “luck.”
 I am now brave enough to step outside my fake humbleness and start celebrating myself and my achievements.

-You see, most of us have been conditioned to feel the need of always “improving” ourselves and focus on our flaws and perceived limitations while taking our strengths for granted or not even being aware of them.
+You see, most of us have been conditioned to feel the need to always “improve” ourselves and focus on our flaws and perceived limitations while taking our strengths for granted or not even being aware of them.
 While we are all learning from our experiences and mistakes, we also need to know our gifts and talents that make us truly special and unique.
 Knowing who we are, detaching ourselves from the toxic habit of comparing ourselves to others and celebrating our uniqueness.

 Sounds beautiful, isn’t it?
 And still, why is it easier said than done, for so many people?
 What makes it so hard for ourselves to accept our brilliance?